 Engage in Activities You Enjoy

-Once you've identified your limits, communicate them clearly and assertively.
-For instance, if you cannot volunteer for every school event, let the school know and suggest alternatives, like participating once a quarter instead.
+First, know your limits clearly.
+Then, communicate them confidently to others.
+For example, if you can’t volunteer at every school event, suggest helping once a quarter instead.

 tick red svg